Reid-T-W/AddisSoftwareInternshipTest/README.md

 ```bash
     git clone https://github.com/Reid-T-W/AddisSoftwareInternshipTest.git
 ```
-cd into the backend directory
+Cd into the backend directory
 ```bash
     cd backend
 ```

+Setup your .env file using the example specified in the .env.example file
+(i.e. as the app makes use of MongoDB Atlas you will need to create a database on MongoDB Atlas and use that uri in your .env file)

 run docker compose up
 ```bash
     docker compose up